 At the heart of bioremediation is the alteration of certain environmental conditions as a means to stimulate the growth of microorganisms.
 The growth of the microorganisms in question work to degrade the pollutants that are the intended target of the bioremediation process itself.
 A great deal of the discussion of bioremediation is technical.
 With that said, once this more technical presentation is made, the discussion moves onward to how bioremediation can play a role in address in a biohazardous situation in a residence.

-When it comes to understanding biohazard bioremediation, there are a number of factors that need to be borne in mind.
+When it comes to understanding biohazard bioremediation, there are a number of factors that need to be kept in mind.
 These are:

 - Chemistry of bioremediation